 Those working at the coal face recognise that in tackling the most basic responsibility to protect children, child protection services alone are '... unable to provide support to all families in need and reduce the risk of child abuse and neglect.
-Child protection approaches now
+Child protection approaches now recognise that protecting children is everyone's business and that parents, communities, governments, non-government organisations and businesses all have a role to play.'
+51

-Given then what we know makes for a good childhood, and the commitment there is to children in Australia, it should be unacceptable that so many children are, '... not faring as well as they could.'54 What then accounts for the gap between what we know, what we do and the lives that some children have to endure?
-It is timely then to consider if there are other contributing factors, '... embedded in the cultural attitudes and behaviours of the community ... conscious or unconscious,'55 about how we value and regard children.
+Given then what we know makes for a good childhood, and the commitment there is to children in Australia, it should be unacceptable that so many children are, '... not faring as well as they could.'52 What then accounts for the gap between what we know, what we do and the lives that some children have to endure?
+It is timely then to consider if there are other contributing factors, '... embedded in the cultural attitudes and behaviours of the community ... conscious or unconscious,'53 about how we value and regard children.

 Changing attitudes in Australia in recent decades, have played a significant role in focusing attention and elevating societal expectations about what is acceptable, and should be expected.
 The rapid pace of change globally, has been mirrored in the striking changes in attitudes to women's participation in all aspects of public life, diversity in what constitutes a family, protection of the environment and smoking for example.
-The question that needs to be asked is whether attitudes to children have evolved to keep pace with what we want for children, believe they deserve, and have a right to expect?
+The question that needs to be asked then, is whether attitudes to children have evolved to keep pace with what we want for children, believe they deserve, and have a right to expect?